satindercj/MIS-753-Library-Rest-API/README.md

 You will then need to create a .env file in the project directory

-In the project directory paste this string:
+In the .env file paste this string with your credentials:
 `DATABASE_URL = mongodb+srv://testPerson:*******@cluster0.xduyh.mongodb.net/testDatabase`

 ## Run Project